Raniz85/raniz.blog/src/posts/devcontainers2/index.md

 ```
 config:
-  raw.idmap: |
     uid 1000 1000
     gid 984  984
 ```

-Replacing the UID and GID with the values you used in the last post if they're different to mine.
+Replacing the UID and GID with the values you used in the last post if they're different to mine and remembering that the first number is the ID on the host and the second the ID in the container that should map to that host-ID.

 ## Applying Profiles
 Now that we've created a profile we can add it to a container, so let's create a new container and assign the profile to